SCM-NV/PLAMS/doc/source/examples/MoleculeSubstitution/MoleculeSubstitution.ipynb.rst

        if len(molecules) == 1:
            axes = [axes]
        try:
-           from scm.plams import view  # view molecule using AMSView in a Jupyter Notebook in AMS2026+
+           from scm.plams import view  # view molecule using AMSview in a Jupyter Notebook in AMS2026+

            imgs = [view(m, **kwargs) for m in molecules] for ax, img, title in zip(axes, imgs, titles):